Triangle of safety

 - inferiorly, by a horizontal line from the nipple (commonly the 5th intercostal space)

-There have been cases reported of complications from ICC placement even when using these landmarks, with authors advising the supplementary use of ultrasound visualisation 1.
+There have been cases reported of complications from ICC placement even when using these landmarks, with authors advising the supplementary use of ultrasound visualization 1.

 As with all intercostal approaches, placing the catheter closer to the superior border of the rib below in the intercostal space should avoid injury to the intercostal neurovascular bundle under the costal groove of the rib above.